Does this test have other names?

 A normal test will be negative, meaning you have no or low levels of AMAs.

-If your test shows elevated AMA levels, you likely have heart disease or heart damage and more testing is needed.
+If your test shows elevated AMA levels, you likely have heart disease or heart damage.
+You will need more testing.

 How is this test done?